 He suggests there are three big areas of concern that must be addressed.

 1. The first is incompatible estate planning.
 Most estate plans are designed to distribute assets, including the farm, equally among heirs.
 This action effectively pits the needs of family members active in the operation against the wants of inactive heirs.

 2. The second is insufficient capitalization.
-Most farmers have not planned for a retirement option, and they’re unprepared for the financial obligation of bringing in a next generation.
+Most farmers have not planned for a retirement option, and they’re unprepared for the financial obligation of bringing in

 3. The third is a failure to prepare the next generation for leadership.
 Most kids can do the requisite chores, yet they haven’t made a financial commitment, signed a contract or written a check.

 Financial analysts and others with an expertise in this area highlight that a plan is necessary to effectively resolve these issues.
 With proper planning, you can insulate your family from exposure to the liability of transfer taxes, preserve family values and pass the farm on.